MTHFR – Do you even need activated B’s?

 The MTHFR ride is in true swing!!
 Weeeeeee!!!!

-Supplement companies are offering practitioners seminars and bringing out supplements left right and center; there are websites springing up everywhere; there are MTHFR facebook groups till the cows come home; multiple services offering genetic interpretation; software recommending supplements based on genetic SNPs; and it seems everyone is an expert!!
+Supplement companies are bringing out supplements left right and center; there are websites springing up everywhere; there are MTHFR facebook groups till the cows come home; multiple services offering genetic interpretation; software recommending supplements based on genetic SNPs; and it seems everyone is an expert!!

-Recently the TGA has allowed the sale of methylcobalamin (activated B12) and 5-methytetrahydrofolate (activated folate) in Australia, so the days of visiting a qualified practitioner to discuss how MTHFR may be affecting a person are falling short.
+The TGA has allowed the sale of methylcobalamin (activated B12) and 5-methytetrahydrofolate (activated folate) in Australia, so the days of visiting a qualified practitioner to discuss how MTHFR may be affecting a person are long gone.
 It’s human nature…. we like to try things.

 So understandably, when the MTHFR tidal wave crashed upon us, and people realized they had a “genetic mutation” (sounds so X-Men doesn’t it?), what followed was a surgent increase in people wanting the right supplement for their disastrous mutation!

 This is a strategy self-administered by many people, and also by many practitioners who perhaps don’t have the full understanding of genetics, and how this one little, tiny, weeny, enzyme works.

 We really need to put this enzyme into perspective.
 Let’s simplify it as much as possible (full names are in parenthesis for those that are interested).

 MTHFR (methyltetrahydrofolatereductase) is an enzyme in the body that is responsible for converting one form of folate (5,10-methylene tetrahydrofolate), into activated folate (5-methyltetrahydrofolate).
 That’s it.
 MTHFR activates folate.
 That’s all!
 The MTHFR enzyme requires vitamin B2 and B3 for it to function properly; they act like bike pedals to help it work more efficiently.

 The basics go pear shaped!